AstarNetwork/astar-docs/docs/integrations/wallets/ledger/ledger-native.md

   <img src={ledger1} style={{width: 1200}} />
   </div>

-- If prompted to update the device Firmware, please do so, as it will update the Astar app as well.
+- If prompted to update the device Firmware do so, as it will update the Astar app as well.

 <div style={{textAlign: 'center'}}>
   <img src={ledger2} style={{width: 1200}} />